 All the way from apartments in Florida to rental houses in Florida… condos… mobile homes, and more.

-But if you’re struggling to decide if you want to rent an apartment or a house… check out our tips below on the “pros and cons” of renting a local apartment vs. the pros and cons of renting a local house. (also, see our blog post on pros and cons of Rent to Own Programs for more detailed info >)
+If you’re having difficulty determining whether to rent an apartment or a house in Florida, consider our recommendations below regarding the advantages and disadvantages of renting a nearby apartment versus renting a nearby house. (also, see our blog post on pros and cons of Rent to Own Programs for more detailed info >)

 Renting An Apartment vs Renting A House in Florida